bigdataethics/RawSite/content/tutorial/PythonDictionary.md

                 concordance[word] = [verse_ref]
 ```

-The concordance can be tested by providing a key. `print(concordance['joshua'])`.
-The above print call will print the verse references for the given key ('joshua').
+The concordance can be tested by providing a key: `print(concordance['joshua'])`.
+This print call will print the verse references for the given key ('joshua').
 Try out other keys.

 To get the actual text for each of the verse references of the given key we have to create a dictionary with the verse references as keys and the verse texts as values.
 In fact, this dictionary will be useful if a person wants to get the text of any given verse.